ChamodyaChiran/Tozed-S12-pro-openwrt/README.md

 ## 📢 Stay Updated

-- ChamodyaWRT will continue to be actively maintained and updated for as long as I use the AW1000 router.
+- ChamodyaWRT will continue to be actively maintained and updated for as long as I use the S12 pro router.
 Community feedback and suggestions are highly encouraged!

 - Let’s work together to make ChamodyaWRT even better for everyone!